Madfarm/firstDotnetApi/notes.md

 > Extension Methods - allow you to extend the functionality of a class without creating a derived class or implementing an interface - they must be static methods

+with expression - lets you create a copy of a record, structure, or anonymous type with added modifications if desired;

 ## Controllers
 first import the Mvc namespace, using Microsoft.AspNetCore.Mvc;